Yao Chun-yao

 Yao Chun-yao or Jack Yao (姚淳耀 (Iâu Sûn-iāu, Yáo Chúnyào); born 29 October 1984) is a Taiwanese actor and television host.
 He is best known for his role in the critically acclaimed 2010 Taiwanese film Au Revoir Taipei, which won the NETPAC Award at the 2010 Berlin International Film Festival.
 He is also known for hosting the Taiwanese long-running television show Stories in Taiwan.
 He won Best Host for a Travel Program at the 51st Golden Bell Awards.

+Personal life

+Yao married Lin Yi, his girlfriend of 11 years, on 11 January 2023.